vivacarvajalito/agents-with-long-memory/README.md

    - "What similar cars have you recommended before?"
    - "What was your recommendation last Friday?"

-## Technical Details
+## Technical Implementation

+- **Agent Network**: Uses Mastra's network capabilities to route queries to specialized agents
+- **Long-term Memory**:
-- Uses Mastra's Memory system with LibSQL for storage
+  - LibSQL vector store for semantic search
-- FastEmbed (bge-small-en-v1.5) for semantic embeddings
+  - FastEmbed (bge-small-en-v1.5) for embeddings
-- Automatic metadata tracking with timestamps
-- Semantic search for context-based queries
+  - Persistent storage of all recommendations
+- **Semantic Search**: Enables natural language queries about past recommendations
+- **Metadata Tracking**: Automatically stores timestamps and context

+## Project Goals

+This project demonstrates key AI capabilities required for the AI Academy:

+1. **Agent Networks**: Shows understanding of multi-agent systems
+2. **Memory Systems**: Implements persistent memory for AI agents
+3. **Natural Language**: Handles complex queries about past interactions
+4. **Real-world Application**: Practical use case with car recommendations

+The project is actively being developed to showcase how AI agents can maintain context over long periods, making it an ideal demonstration of advanced AI capabilities.